Situation 1. You were born in Quebec

 Premise: You were born in Quebec

 One of the following documents is required:

-- Marriage Certificate: Issued by the Directeur de L'État Civil and your place of birth is a clearly identifiable location in Quebec, e.g., Montreal.
+- Other document issued by the Directeur de L'État Civil, where the place of birth is a clearly identifiable location in Quebec, e.g., a marriage certificate.

 - Canadian passport: A valid or expired Canadian passport is acceptable where the place of birth indicated is a clearly identifiable location in Quebec AND you already have a Quebec permanent code which has been validated to us by the Ministry of Education (i.e. the perm code is visible in your Minerva account at Student>Student Accounts>View Tuition & Legal Status).